aaronmams/jekyll-now/_posts/2017-01-27-Initial thoughts on Genetic Programming.md

 $$0.9962153075706 + (x * x + (x - x * x) + (x - (x + x - x * x)) + x)$$

+## Greedy v. non-greedy

+In my handwritten example from Section 3 we noticed that after a couple generations the fitness was actually getting worse.
+In my experience with the R package this tends to happen a lot in the early stages of evolution of a GP.
+The conceptual reason why this is good is similar to some dynamic programming algorithms that get worse before they get better: when you're dealing with a complicated non-linear function you kinda want your algorithm to cast a wide net...you want it to wander around the parameter space/state space/solution space for a while to avoid getting caught in a steepest decent right to a local minima.

+In this case the probabilistic nature of evolution ensures the algorithm will tend to wander around the solution space for a while before begining to coverge to 'optimal' program stuctures.

+Another interesting implication of this is that, without any modifications, the R package will just keep evolving until you tell it to stop.
+Basically, all the problems I've run so far have been characterized by:

+1. A lot time initially spent around the same fitness values or fitness values that initially get worse (the real life explanation for this is: evolution happens slow)

+2. A threshold iteration where fitness gets really good really fast.

+3. A lot of time spent trying to 'tweek' a really good solution.
+Now, I'll bet anything that you could control this pretty easily by setting some convergence tolerance and penalizing programs that are adding more complexity than the residual variation explained by that complexity.
+I kind of like that the program keeps looking and keeps trying to make marginal improvements because I'm not interested in GP for function approximation or prediction.
+If all you want is approximation or prediction and the target function is f(x)=sin(x) you don't need to let a program run very long...there are lots of equations/polynomials that can provide a great fit to data generated from f(x)=sin(x)...but I'm interested in systems where the structure of the data generating process is of primary interest.
+I already know I can approximate/estimate the data generated from these systems.
+I don't want to do that.
+I want GP to uncover the symbolic representation of these data generating processes.
+Therefore, I want it to run beyond the point of just finding really good fits.

+The GP I ran on the function f(x)=x^2+x+1 found the target program in under 2 minutes.
+That seems long to me but I also didn't test out other limits...so maybe it found the function a lot faster then just spent the rest of the time trying to make some marginal improvement.

 Below I've copied some of the output that was printed to the console during the GP run because I think it's informative: